 If you are unfamiliar with some of the basic concepts around templating, take a moment to review my previous post: How to Create a Simple PHP Templating Function, where I explain how to look for files, buffer output, and extract variables into scope.

-For those unfamiliar with classes and OOP, know that this post doesn’t attempt to explain the concept too much, but instead provides a practical example of how a class can be used.
+For those unfamiliar with classes and OOP, know that this post doesn’t attempt to explain the concept.
+It does however provide examples for how a class can be used.

-And before we get started, here is a simple OOP vocabulary list for reference.
+Before we get started, review this simple OOP vocabulary list.

 - Encapsulation – the concept of grouping like-functionality together.